 I used to be a news junky.
 I would watch the local morning, six o’clock and eleven o’clock news every day and in between my television was always tuned to CNN, MSNBC, HLN, or C-Span.
 I was addicted to network news until one day, I noticed that all the news was basically the same.
 Sure some networks would put a different spin or lean on the story but they were all talking about the same story and most of the stories were not even newsworthy.

-In December 2010, the Tunisian Upraising would spark what became known as the “Arab Spring”.
-Twitter became the source for news as well as organizing.
-I joined millions in following the twitter accounts of organizers that were on the ground in the middle east.
+In December 2010, the Tunisian Uprising would spark what became known as the “Arab Spring”.
+Twitter became the source of news as well as organizing.
+I joined millions in following the Twitter accounts of organizers that were on the ground in the middle east.
 First-hand news sources that were there in the middle of the uprisings and not controlled by any mainstream media.